awsdocs/amazon-fsx-windows-user-guide/doc_source/getting-started.md

 1. From the **Overview** tab for your file system, choose **Create backup**\.

 1. In the **Create backup** dialog box that opens, provide a name for your backup\.
-This name can contain a maximum of 256 Unicode letters and include, whitespace, numbers, and the following special characters: \+ \- = \. \_ : /
+This name can contain a maximum of 256 Unicode letters and include white space, numbers, and the following special characters: \+ \- = \. \_ : /

 1. Choose **Create backup**\.